Forestry Grants and Premium Payments - Terms & Conditions

 - Option 1: organise the establishment work yourself

 This is the most hands-on option, so you must invest time in gaining a good knowledge of forest establishment and management techniques.

-You are required to employ a Registered Forester to help prepare and to submit your application to the Forest Service (DAFM).
+You are required to employ a Registered Forester to help prepare and to submit your application to the Forest Service (DAFM) and to provide general supervision.
 Only when written Financial Approval has been received can the work start.

 All sub-contractors hired, such as machine operators for mounding and drainage must be fully tax compliant.
 When the work is completed, the same Registered Forester submits an application to the Forest Service for payment to you of the First Grant and the first forest premium payment.
-An inspection by the Forest Service may take place after four years for payment of the Second Grant.
+An inspection by the Forest Service may take place at this stage before payment of the First Grant and also after four years for payment of the Second Grant.
 You, the applicant, must be prepared to fund all costs until the grant has been paid by the Forest Service.

 - Option 2: hire a Registered Forester to organise some or all of the establishment work